tstepanski/Telegram.Net/README.md

     🚀 Quick start 🚀
 </h1>

-First, we should initialize new instance of `TelegramClient` like this:
+First, we should initialize a new instance of `TelegramClient` like this:

 ```csharp
 var client = new TelegramClient("<YOUR_SECRET_TOKEN_HERE>");